fukurou3/tasukukakumei/README.md

 ### Google Calendar integration

 Set `EXPO_PUBLIC_ANDROID_CLIENT_ID` and `EXPO_PUBLIC_IOS_CLIENT_ID` to your OAuth client IDs.
+Optionally set `EXPO_PUBLIC_GOOGLE_CALENDAR_ID` to specify the calendar to sync (defaults to the primary calendar).
 After signing in from the settings screen, events are synced bidirectionally with Google Calendar using the Google Calendar API.
 The app stores a sync token to fetch only changed events.

 ## Get a fresh project